gorillanet/system-bus-radio-neon/README.md

 make
 ./neon
 ```
-Move the radio closer to the machine and try to match the frequency to 1000 kHz to 1600 kHz.
+Move the radio closer to the machine and try to match the frequency 1000 kHz to 1600 kHz.
 You would hear the "Mary Had a Little Lamb" tune.
 I used a receiver "Sony ICF-P36".

 # Worked Processors

 ARMv7 with NEON SoC
 ARMv8 with NEON SoC

 # Worked devices